Near-optimal Coresets For Least-Squares Regression: Introduction

 \section{Introduction}

-Linear regression is an important technique in data analysis ~\citep{SLS77}.
-Research in the area ranges from numerical techniques~\citep{Bjo96} to robustness of the prediction error to noise (e.g. using feature selection~\citep{GE03}).

-Is it possible to efficiently identify a \emph{small} subset of the data that contains all the essential information of a learning problem?
-Such a subset is called a ``rich'' coreset.
+Linear regression is an important technique in data analysis~\cite{SLS77}.
+Research in the area ranges from numerical techniques~\cite{Bjo96} to robustness of the prediction error to noise (e.g., using feature selection~\cite{GE03}).
+We ask whether it is possible to efficiently identify a small subset of the data that contains all the essential information of a learning problem.
+Such a subset is called a ``coreset''.
 We show that the answer is yes, for linear regression.
-Such a rich coreset is analogous to the support vectors in support vector machines~\citep{CS00}.
-Such rich coresets contain the meaningful or important points in the data and can be used to find good approximate solutions to the full problem by solving a (much) smaller problem.
-When the constraints are complex (e.g. non-convex constraints), solving a much smaller regression problem could be a significant saving~\citep{Gao07}.
+Such a coreset is analogous to the support vectors in support vector machines~\cite{CS00}.
+Such coresets contain the meaningful or important points in the data and can be used to find good approximate solutions to the full problem by solving a (much) smaller problem.
+When the constraints are complex (e.g., non-convex constraints), solving a much smaller regression problem could be a significant saving~\cite{Gao07}.

-We present coreset constructions for constrained regression (both simple and multiple response), as well as lower bounds for the size of ``rich'' coresets.
-In addition to potential computational savings, a rich coreset identifies the important core of a machine learning problem and is of considerable interest in applications with huge data where incremental approaches are necessary (eg. chunking) and applications where data is distributed and bandwith is costly (hence communicating only the essential data is imperative).
+We present coreset constructions for constrained regression (both simple and multiple response), as well as lower bounds for the size of coresets that achieve certain accuracy.
+In addition to potential computational savings, a coreset identifies the important core of a machine learning problem and is of considerable interest in applications with huge data where incremental approaches are necessary (for example chunking) and applications where the data is distributed and bandwith is costly (hence communicating only the essential data is imperative~\cite{KV13}).